h8d13/KAES-ARCH/README.md

 > `ping google.com` for test

 Then `archinstall` (for noobs, btw) make sure to go through all the steps: select KDE Plasma & Create a user with sudo, walk through every single step.
-> IMPORTANT: Make sure to select network manager, time sync, etc...
+> IMPORTANT: Make sure to select mirrors, network manager, time zone, etc...
 Don't skip any.
 I also like Grub instead of systemd boot.
+Pipewire for audio as it's dep of KDE.

 When prompted to chroot press no.